 - Just the 35L backpack life.
 This was partly driven by Covid concerns – traveling these days is pretty stressful as it is, and I didn’t know exactly where I would end up when I left the US in July 2020.
 Plus it was summer when I departed, which made packing light a whole lot easier.
 Winter climates and the minimalist digital nomad life don’t really mix.

 Which bag option should you pick?
 I can’t tell you that.
-I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that’s not true for other digital nomad jobs.
+I will say, as a writer having a smaller bag is no problem for me as I don’t require gear other than a laptop, but that might not be true for other digital nomads.
 Plus if you have a traveling companion to help you with your bags, those stairs can seem less onerous.

 I adore my 35L Tortuga Outbreaker and think it’s a perfect digital nomad backpack.
 It looks sharper than a typical backpack and has tons of compartments for all your gear and tech.
 It’s also comfortable to carry, and fits in the overhead compartments of even budget European carriers with no issue.
 Plus it really takes a beating well – I’ve used it and abused it for 3+ years and it’s still going strong.